-The Badger-Eclipse Drills are modified Eclipse Drills manufactured by Icefield Instruments, Inc. The drill is an electromechanical system capable of collecting 81 mm (3.2-inch) diameter core to depths of approximately 300 meters.
+The Badger-Eclipse Drills are modified Eclipse Drills originally manufactured by Icefield Instruments, Inc. The drill is an electromechanical system capable of collecting 81 mm (3.2-inch) diameter core to depths of approximately 300 meters.
 The drill system is transportable by small aircraft or helicopter.
-IDP has two Badger-Eclipse Drill systems that it regularly deploys and a third Eclipse Drill was transferred from the University of New Hampshire to IDP at the University of Wisconsin in 2010.
+IDP has two Badger-Eclipse Drill systems that it regularly deploys and a third Eclipse Drill that was transferred from the University of New Hampshire to IDP at the University of Wisconsin in 2010.

 |Number in Inventory||

 Max.
 Practical Depth

 81 mm (3.2 inches)